-In addition to the preferred first name, students may select a pronoun from the list provided in their directory preferences [47] to be displayed on TheHub and Moodle.
+In addition to the preferred first name, students may select a pronoun from the list provided in their directory preferences [48] to be displayed on TheHub and Moodle.
 Pronouns are viewable to members of the Hampshire community who have a login to the directory.
 If no pronoun has been selected "not set" will be displayed.
 When writing evaluations, faculty use the pronoun entered on the directory.

 Changes to a current student's legal name can only be made in the central records [24] office [24] and require a court order and social security card as supporting documentation.
-Students with legal name changes may request that their narrative evaluations be amended to reflect their gender identity, whether or not they also have a legal gender change.
+Students with legal name changes may request that their narrative evaluations be amended to reflect their gender identity.
 Such amendments can take up to 45 business days to process.